datalytyks/datalytyks_portfolio/README.md

 1. Commit and push to GitHub
 2. DO App Platform auto-builds and deploys
-3. If changes aren't showing, bump cache-bust versions (see above)
+3. If CSS changes aren't showing, bump `style.css?v=X` version

 ### Force Fresh Deploy